sakloui/jorban-martysmods.github.io/docs/special-and-others/setting-up-windows-file-permissions.md

 # Windows File Permisions

-Many gamers prefer to install their games in directories such as `Program Files (x86)`, a practice that promotes organization and easy access to all installed games.

-Game distribution platforms like Steam, EA Play/Origin, Ubisoft Connect, and GOG Galaxy often utilize these directories, exerting control over the installed games.
+Game distribution platforms like Steam, EA Play/Origin, Ubisoft Connect, and GOG Galaxy often utilize `Program Files (x86)` directories in order to take control over the installed games and their files.
 However, this practice can occasionally lead to complications.
 For instance, these controlled directories may hinder other software, like ReShade, from accessing necessary files due to restricted permissions.
 ReShade, in particular, requires both read and write permissions to function optimally.

-In this guide, we aim to simplify the concept of file permissions, making it comprehensible even for individuals with minimal technical expertise.

-Please note that this is a complex topic, so we recommend following the guide closely to grasp the concept fully.
+In this guide, we aim to simplify the concept of file permissions, however, this is a complex topic, so we recommend following the guide closely!

-{: .warning }
-Please be aware that this method is applicable only for NTFS formatted drives.
-For drives with other formats, the `Security` tab will not be visible in the `Folder Properties` window.

 ---

-### Step 1: Identify the Game Directory
+## **Step 1:** Identify the Game Directory

-{: .warning }
 Before proceeding, ensure that your game is closed and no associated files are open!

 The game directory is typically indicated in the file permissions error message.
-Use this information to navigate to the directory requiring edits.

-  * If you need assistance locating your game directory, refer to our guide on [how to find your game directory](https://guides.martysmods.com/docs/special-and-others/finding-your-game-executable-and-directory).
+However, if you need assistance locating your game directory, refer to our guide on [how to find your game directory](https://guides.martysmods.com/docs/special-and-others/finding-your-game-executable-and-directory).

 ---

-### Step 2: Access the Properties of Your Game's Root Folder
+## **Step 2:** Access the Properties of Your Game's Root Folder

-For illustration, let's use FFXIV, as an example:
+For illustration, let's use FFXIV:

 The game executable is usually located in the `game` folder, which is not the root directory for FFXIV.
 The root directory would be `FINAL FANTASY XIV – A Realm Reborn\game`.